-The Southern Poverty Law Center (SPLC) is dedicated to safeguarding civil rights gains and building a more equitable and just society.
-Rooted in the South, where the legacy of the Civil Rights Movement continues to shape the struggle for racial equity, we partner with communities to dismantle white supremacy and strengthen intersectional movements to advance transformative policies and human rights for all.
+The Southern Poverty Law Center (SPLC) works to safeguard civil rights gains and build a more equitable and just society.
+Rooted in the South, where the legacy of the Civil Rights Movement continues to shape the struggle for racial equality, we partner with communities to dismantle white supremacy and strengthen intersectional movements to advance transformative policies and human rights for all.

 Our work includes providing subject-matter expertise and technical assistance to partners, stakeholders, and state and local officials to drive impactful initiatives that ensure a future where Black and Brown communities are not only represented but deeply respected as part of a thriving democracy.
 We focus on: